Welcome to Manor and Park Group Practice

 Park Site: 190 Duke Street, Sheffield, S2 5QQ

-Feedback from a relative who brought their Mum to the Covid-19 vaccination clinic at Manor Site:
+Feedback from the Covid-19 vaccination clinic at Manor Site:

 I would like to commend and thank you for the very speedy roll out of the COVID vaccine to the over 80s and extremely clinically vulnerable patients at your practice and beyond.